 The combination of ongoing pressure on services, the backlog of care and chronic workforce shortages means waiting times have increased to record highs.

-The total number of patients waiting over 12 hours for an emergency admission increased from about 28,500 in August to approximately 38,900 in September 2024.
-The number of patients waiting over 12 hours for an emergency admission in September 2024 was around 85 times higher than in September 2019 – pre-pandemic.
+The total number of patients waiting over 12 hours for an emergency admission increased significantly from about 38,900 in September to approximately 49,600 in September 2024.
+The number of patients waiting over 12 hours for an emergency admission in October 2024 was around 68 times higher than in October 2019 – pre-pandemic.
 Note that this number represents an underestimate of actual waiting times, as patients will have been waiting for additional time before a ‘decision to admit’ was made.

 These long waiting times are, in part, due to poor patient flow.
 General and acute bed occupancy has consistently been at over 90% since September 2021, and patients regularly remain in hospital despite being fit for discharge because there is no capacity for them in social care.